jmurth1234/rymate.co.uk/content/_index.md

 ---
 title: "Hi there!"
-subtitle: "Welcome to my site."
+subtitle: "Welcome to my blog / portfolio site."
 ---

 I'm Ryan, and I'm a computer science student and junior developer currently